jonaslsaa/PiCompressing/README.md

 #Problems
 Maybe of biggest problem is that our computers are not fast enough to do this with current algorithms (ex: Chudnovsky).
+My current approach is awful because it takes hours just to compress just a few letters, but is interesting nonetheless.

 #How to fix the problems?
 I have no idea... better computers and algorithms?